ographiesresearch/urbanplanR/README.md

 Currently, to set up the automated process, you modify [config.json](https://github.com/OGRAPHIES-Research-Design/urban-plannr/blob/main/config.json) with the following parameters:

 + **project – string** \
 Name of the project.
 Currently, this only appears as the name of the output geopackage (or results folder, if format is ‘shapefile’ or ‘geojson’).
-+ **states – string** \
++ **states – array of strings** \
-Two-character abbreviation of state of interest.
-Currently, only one state is supported at a time, which might create analytical issues for places at the border.
+Array of states of interest using standard two-letter abbreviations.
+This can be understood as the 'region' of study in the broadest sense, allowing for analysis of, for example, commuter flows over state lines.
-+ **placename – string** \
++ **placenames – array of objects** \
-_Optional._ Name of place(s) (i.e., municipality) of interest.
-It/they must be in the state given in ‘states’.
-Can be a list.
+_Optional._ An object containing towns/cities of interest.
+It/they must be in the states provided as ‘states’.
+Each object should have the following two properties...
+    + **place – string** \
+    Name of each town/city of interest.
+    + **state – string** \
+    Two-letter abreviation of state including indicated place.
 + **crs – integer** \
 Coordinate reference system EPSG code.
 + **census_unit – string** \